Hiomio/Personal-LocalHost/README.md

   <img src="/assets/images/bilgecan_logo.png" alt="Bilgecan logo" width="200">
 </p>

-# Bilgecan – Open Source Local AI Platform
+# ForgeAI – Open Source Local AI Platform

-**Bilgecan** is a secure, flexible, and open-source AI platform that small and medium-sized companies and individual AI enthusiasts can run **on their own servers (self-hosted)**.
+**ForgeAI** is a secure, flexible, and open-source AI platform that small and medium-sized companies and individual AI enthusiasts can run **on their own servers (self-hosted)**.
 It works with **local LLM** models through **Ollama**, without sending data to external services.

 ---
 ## What can you do with Bilgecan?